hazemalsaied/sensemaking-tools/README.md

-# Sensemaker tools
+# Jigsaw's tools for sensemaking

 # Overview

-Jigsaw’s [Sensemaker tools](https://medium.com/jigsaw/making-sense-of-large-scale-online-conversations-b153340bda55) help make sense of large-scale online conversations, leveraging LLMs to categorize statements, and summarize statements and voting patterns to surface actionable insights.
+[Sensemaker](https://medium.com/jigsaw/making-sense-of-large-scale-online-conversations-b153340bda55), an evolving toolkit developed by Jigsaw, helps make sense of large-scale online conversations, leveraging LLMs to categorize statements, and summarize statements and voting patterns to surface actionable insights.
 There are currently three main functions:

 * Topic Identification \- identifies the main points of discussion.
 The level of detail is configurable, allowing the tool to discover: just the top level topics; topics and subtopics; or the deepest level — topics, subtopics, and themes (sub-subtopics).
 * Statement Categorization \- sorts statements into topics defined by a user or from the Topic Identification function.
 Statements can belong to more than one topic.